TusharJade/QuickUI/README.md

 Cards can be proved very useful.
 You can use them to display content on an e-commerce app.

-You will find the following types of *Card*
+You will find the following types of *Card* on https://quickui.netlify.app/Components/Card/card.html

 - Horizontal Text Card
 - Vertical Item Card